Charbel-t/Discover-North-Lebanon-webapp/README.md

 # Discover North Lebanon

-Discover North Lebanon is a web application built with reactjs.
+Discover North Lebanon is a web based application built with reactjs.
 It allows you to explore different cities and activities that can be done in north Lebanon.

 ## Features